ddemosi/web_project_3/README.md

 * Could use some sleep.
 Procrastinating is the worst.
 * I was part of the group that got the wrong design file.
 I deleted the original HTML, but there are some styles leftover.

+### Draft 2!

+* Realized that the objects in the design file actually had names... corrected names to appropriate specs.
+* Deleted all leftover CSS files from previous design with the wrong design file.
+* Fixed some of the device incompatiblity, but may need to add additional break points.
+* Moved folder structure to more BEM-friendly specs.

+Created with HTML and CSS

 ### Enjoy!